Lyn Paul website gif. Lyn Paul website banner.

 Following the attempted assassination on 3rd June of Shlomo Argov, the Israeli Ambassador to London, Israel retaliates by bombarding PLO bases in Lebanon.
 Israeli ground forces advance on Beirut, clashing with Syrian peace-keeping troops en route.
 A cease-fire is agreed with Syria on 11th June and with the PLO on 12th.

-Pope John Paul II makes a two-day visit to Argentina on 11th June.
+Pope John Paul II arrives in Buenos Aires on 11th June for a two-day visit to Argentina.

 On 14th June a cease-fire is agreed in the Falklands War.
-Following the surrender of Argentine forces on 15th, General Galtieri is ousted as President of Argentina on 17th June.
+Following the surrender of Argentine forces, General Galtieri is ousted as President of Argentina on 17th June.
+Alfredo Oscar Saint Jean is appointed as an interim Head of State.

 Prince William is born on 21st June.